Aditya-1301/ToonCrafter-KDQ/README.md

 ---

 **Note on upstream context & dataset**
 ToonCrafter is a generative, dual-reference 3D U-Net latent diffusion model that synthesizes interpolations from two keyframes (and optional text/sketch conditioning).
 It was trained for 16-frame 512×320 outputs; see upstream paper/card for details.
-Our work adapts it to ATD-12K triplets and studies stability and compression on that dataset. ([arXiv][3], [Hugging Face][4])
+Our work adapts it to ATD-12K triplets and studies stability and compression on that dataset.

 ---